yo6nam/phpKontrol/README.md

 The same server where MQTT Broker has been installed can be used or any other webserver.\
 Requirements : PHP 5.x - 7.x, MySQL
-- Copy the files from /server/ to your webserver's root or subdirectory
+- Copy the files from /server/ folder to your webserver's root or subdirectory
 - Create a new database, import phpKontrol.sql and update the 'dbcon.php' with the details
 - Edit the 'control.php' file to match your needs
 - Log in using u: demo and p: demo